How to Create a Static Homepage with WordPress

 Before I get into the “nitty-gritty” of how to create a static homepage on WordPress, I wanted to discuss whether or not this is the best option for your niche site.
 For the record, I have sites that are ranked #1 in Google that use a static homepage OR that just have the latest posts displayed on the homepage.
 I do like the control that having a static homepage gives you over the content on your root domain; however, its not necessarily required to get your site ranking #1 in Google.
 So, if you decide to just use blog style posts on your homepage that's okay.
 For the most part, I prefer to have the homepage of my niche sites static with my primary article targeting my main keyword.
 So, below I am going to discuss 3 set up options for your WordPress niche sites.

 Instead of creating all of your articles as “posts”, you can make your primary article that targets your main keyword a “page” in WordPress.
-Then within in the WordPress “settings” and then under “reading” you can select to make your homepage display this page as “static”.
+Then within in the WordPress “settings” and then under “reading” you can select to make your homepage display this page as “static” (see more about how to edit your homepage in WordPress)”.
 Here is what it looks like if you are not familiar with what I am talking about.

 This option will allow you to make a post “sticky” so that it always shows at the top of your homepage.
 This is a great option that I have started using on a regular basis to always display my main article targeting my primary keyword on the homepage.
 This is what I am currently doing with my authority site that I have discussed in the past.